2015.09.16: patricia park and alexandra kleeman with anelise chen at aaww!

 - (starts reading from the very beginning, then sees a child run up to her parent) "i'm gonna read from a different part ... i don't want to contribute to the dissolution of any minors."

-- it was so much fun [to write].
+- re: the play excerpts- it was so much fun [to write].

 - found out in the writing of them that she'll never write plays ... okay, maybe one. but it'll never be put on.